Child Custody (Allocation Of Significant Decision-Making Responsibilities)

 In these instances, an experienced lawyer can help you avoid any future difficulty.
 Determining decision-making power and a parenting plan without the aid of counsel can potentially lead to long-term conflicts that can end up hampering your child’s upbringing.

-An Experienced Attorney Is Just A Phone Call Away
+Experienced Attorneys Are Just A Phone Call Away

-I have more than 25 years of experience in the courtroom, and I work every day to resolve family matters successfully with a wide range of client concerns.
-Contact me today for an free initial consultation.
-Call my Bannockburn office at 847-908-3955 to speak with a knowledgeable lawyer.
-I represent clients throughout Lake County, including Libertyville.
+We have more than 35 combined years of experience in the courtroom and work every day to resolve family matters successfully with a wide range of client concerns.
+Contact us online today for a free initial consultation.
+Call our Bannockburn office at 847-908-3955 to speak with a knowledgeable lawyer.
+We represent clients throughout Lake County, including Libertyville.